romanmarkunas/blog-kafka-transactions/blog/blog-kafka-transactions.md

 # Messaging system latencies, part 1: Apache Kafka

+Order placed goes to matcher engine and to overall stats aggregator.
+But aggregator is topic where no personal data arrive so message is different and you need 2 topics

 Most developers I talk to about Kafka agree on a catchphrase "Kafka is designed for throughput".
 That's fair and you can find plenty of benchmarks that show 700k/s throughput for single producer without replication.
 But does that mean